Synthetixio/synthetix/publish/README.md

 For `synthetix` repo, we are using the following branch mapping:

-- `alpha` is `GOERLI`
+- `alpha` is `sepolia`
 - `master` is `MAINNET`

-PRs should start being merged into `develop` then deployed onto `GOERLI`, then merged into `staging` once deployed for releasing onto `goerli` for staging into a `mainnet` release.
+PRs should start being merged into `develop` then deployed onto `sepolia`, then merged into `staging` once deployed for releasing onto `sepolia` for staging into a `mainnet` release.
 These can be done multiple times for each branch, as long as we keep these up to date.

 ### Versioning